Analyze & Beat Your Google Ads Competitors With These 4 Powerful Tools

-There are a lot of free benchmarks for data available to all Google Ads users (formerly known as Google AdWords).
+There are a lot of free benchmarks for data available to all Google Ads users.
 Here are four of my favorite tools for analyzing your Google Ads competition.

 The Auction Insights report allows you to look at who else is bidding on your keywords.
 You can see impression shares, average position, overlap rate, position above rate, and top of page rate that each competitor has on a particular keyword.
 With this information, you can effectively better manage your own bids in comparison to whomever you deem your highest competition.
 The below graphic shows which competitors are bidding on the keyword “foam mattress.”

 Typically, when people use the Google Ads Keyword Planner, they think of using it to find keyword ideas from their own site and landing pages.
 Conversely, try plugging a few of your competitors URL’s into the search bar.
 The results may display keyword ideas you never thought of using.
 Because these keyword ideas came from the competitor’s site, they are likely already being utilized by your competitors.

 There are also many tools that you can pay for if your budget allows for a little wiggle room.
 Here I’ll highlight one that I frequently use:

 One great, affordable tool for paid search marketers to utilize is SEMrush.com.
 This is a platform that we utilize here at WordStream to help our clients gain a competitive edge in their Google Ads accounts.
 We are able to pull reasonably accurate data regarding what keywords a client’s competitors are bidding on, how much they are spending, and a sample of what their ads look like.